ActiveState/homework/linux-build/README.md

 ## Assignment

-Document and automate building Python 3.5.4, the `gevent` python packqge and a reasonable selection of their dependent libraries on either CentOS 7 or Ubuntu 18.04.
+Document and automate building Python 3.5.4, the `gevent` python package and a reasonable selection of their dependent libraries on either CentOS 7 or Ubuntu 18.04.
 You should write detailed notes on downloading and building each component by hand, provide a script which automates this